tmpfs/mana/siteminder-letter.md

 > You are currently using minified code outside of NODE_ENV === 'production'.
 This means that you are running a slower development build of Redux.
 You can use loose-envify (https://github.com/zertosh/loose-envify) for browserify or DefinePlugin for webpack (http://stackoverflow.com/questions/30030031) to ensure you have the correct code for your production build.

+### Back Button Broken

+Your property pages break the back button with a  `Location` redirect.
+Please replace with a client-side `document.location.replace()` so as not to interfere with the back button.